 The Company's Contract marketing efforts currently are directed primarily toward automobile dealers.
 The Company attempts to meet dealers' needs by offering highly responsive, cost-competitive, and service-oriented financing programs.
 The Company relies on its District and Branch Managers to solicit agreements for the purchase of Contracts with automobile dealers located within a 60-mile radius of each branch office.
 The Branch Manager provides dealers with information regarding the Company and the general terms upon which the Company is willing to purchase Contracts.
-The Company is evaluating and assessing other forms of advertising, such as radio or newspaper advertisements, for the purchase of Contracts.
+The Company uses web advertising, social media and print ads in dealer association publications for marketing purposes.
+The Company is a member and corporate sponsor of the National Independent Auto Dealers Association, which also gives it access to state-level associations.
+Its representatives attend conferences and events for both state and national associations to market its products directly to dealers in attendance.

 The Company solicits customers under its Direct Loan program primarily through direct mailings, followed by telephone calls to individuals who have a good credit history with the Company in connection with Contracts purchased by the Company.
+It also relies on other forms of electronic messaging and in-store advertising.